patmoore/grandperspective/docs/README.txt

 early on to make the source code Intel-compatible.

-Thanks to Miles Ponson (iTweek) for providing the free set of "knobs" icons, two of which I used for the toolbar (the images for the Reveal and Delete actions to be precise; the Open icon is my own concoction).
+Thanks to Miles Ponson (iTweek) for providing the free set of "knobs" icons, three of which I used for the toolbar (the images for the Reveal, Delete and Rescan actions to be precise; the Open icon is my own concoction).

+Thanks to Keith Blount for developing and making available the source code of various handy utility classes.
+His KBPopUpToolbarItem class provides the pop-up menu functionality of the Rescan button in the toolbar.

 Thanks to the many users that have reported bugs and suggested improvements.
 This has definitely made the application better than it